CGCookie/retopoflow/README.md

 10. Enable RetopoFlow

-## Updating

-RetopoFlow 3 comes with a built-in updater.
-Once you've installed it the first time, simply check for updates using the RetopoFlow menu.
-If you need to update the add-on manually for any reason, please be sure to uninstall the old version and restart Blender before installing the new version.

-The RetopoFlow updater will keep all of your previous settings intact.
-If you need to update manually for whatever reason, you can also keep your preferences by copying the `RetopoFlow_keymaps.json` and `RetopoFlow_options.json` files from the previous version's folder before installation and pasting them into the new version's folder after installation.

-See the [Updater page](https://docs.retopoflow.com/addon_updater.html) for more details.

 ## Getting Support

 Here are ways to get help with a problem or a question that the [documentation](https://docs.retopoflow.com) isn't answering: